What are the allegations in Virginia Giuffre’s lawsuit against Prince Andrew?

 Who is Virginia Giuffre and what are her allegations against Prince Andrew?

-Giuffre alleges she was trafficked to the Duke by his friend Jeffrey Epstein in 2001
+Accuser alleges she was trafficked to the duke by his friend Jeffrey Epstein in 2001

 A woman who claims she was sex trafficked by Jeffrey Epstein is mounting a civil lawsuit accusing Prince Andrew of sexual assault.